popeindustries/nodeconf-oslo-2016/README.md

 ### express
 As a developer, this universal JavaScript thing is fantastic because it really minimizes the costs associated with context switching, while at the same time giving you full control over your content

-At the time, I thought this was such an amazing idea, and I was so excited, that I ended up porting Express.js to run in the browser (I'll just let that sync in a little...)
+At the time, I thought this was such an amazing idea, and I was so excited, that I ended up porting Express.js to run in the browser (I'll just let that sink in a little...)

 So whether it's initializing an application...